-When I was Pro Vice-Chancellor at Plymouth University, our approach to entrepreneurship was radically different to other universities.
-We ran the Growth Acceleration Investment Network offering all undergraduates the chance to set up their own businesses.
+"When I was Pro Vice-Chancellor at Plymouth University, our approach to entrepreneurship was radically different to other universities.
+It runs the Growth Acceleration Investment Network offering all undergraduates the chance to set up their own businesses.
 It's a one-stop entrepreneurial shop, with access to resources, advice, funding and business contacts.

-Students can develop ideas and formulate a business plan with our help.
-They get to meet inspirational people such as Doug Richards and Dominic List.
+"Students can develop ideas and formulate a business plan, and get to meet inspirational people such as Doug Richards and Dominic List.
 It's about connecting students with ideas, money and support.

-You can teach hard skills, but students can also develop soft skills, such as negotiation, pitching ideas, making presentations and networking.
+"You can teach hard skills, but students can also develop soft skills, such as negotiation, pitching ideas, making presentations and networking.
 They learn how to crystallise their ideas and abandon ones that won't work.

-Some students have long planned to be an entrepreneur and they are up for everything we offer.
-A lot of the new business ideas come from the arts faculty and from science and technology.
-Many students set up their own businesses while studying, making things, selling things and trading things.
+"Some students have always planned to be an entrepreneur, and they are up for everything their university can offer.
+Many students set up their own businesses while studying - making things, selling things and trading things.

-National stats on how many graduates go on to set up their own business were always difficult to track down.
-The first destination leavers' survey didn't class self-employment as work.
-We lobbied hard for this to change and now self-employed graduates are counted.
-In 2016 5.6% of graduates went on to self-employment /freelance/running their own business and another 0.6% were in the process of setting up their own business."
+"National stats on how many graduates go on to set up their own business were always difficult to track down, but we have lobbied hard for greater visibility.
+In 2016 5.6% of graduates went on to self-employment / freelancing, and another 0.6% were in the process of setting up their own business."

-"It's not necessary to have a degree to become an entrepreneur but it doesn't hurt.
-Learning is good and a degree shows you have a skill.
+"It's not necessary to have a degree to become an entrepreneur, but it doesn't hurt.
+Learning is good, and a degree shows you have a skill.
 It's also a fantastic way to make contacts and gain life experience.

-The great irony is that many MBA courses that are meant to turn out entrepreneurs instead turn out merchant bankers and venture capitalists.
+"The great irony is that many MBA courses that are meant to turn out entrepreneurs instead turn out merchant bankers and venture capitalists.

-At university you have the ideal opportunity to set up a business, with your mates as your first customers.
+"At university you have the ideal opportunity to set up a business, with your mates as your first customers.
 You have time to do it.
 If I was an employer and interviewed a graduate who had run a venture at university and paid some of their debts off with revenue, I'd hire them.
-That means much more than all the usual academic achievements.
+That means more than the usual academic achievements.

-You hear about so many entrepreneurs with dyslexia, people for whom formal learning doesn't work.
-Plenty of old-school entrepreneurs have learned on the job - the butchers, bakers and candlestick makers - real grassroots entrepreneurs.
+"You hear about so many entrepreneurs with dyslexia, people for whom formal learning doesn't work.
+Plenty of old-school entrepreneurs have learned on the job - real grassroots entrepreneurs.

-When you're young you should try as many things as possible and build up your contacts network.
+"When you're young you should try as many things as possible and build up your contacts network.
 To start with, you don't know anything or anyone.
-You need to gain experience - that could be university or working - but you probably won't be ready to start a business straight away - 28 is a great age to start a business.
+You need to gain experience - that could be university or working - but you probably won't be ready to start a business straight away.
+28 is a great age to start a business.
 What you need is gumption and the ability to bounce back."

 - Mike Southon is a mentor, speaker and columnist.
-He is the author, with Chris West, of several books including The Beermat Entrepreneur and This is how yoodoo it.
+He is the author, with Chris West, of several books including The Beermat Entrepreneur and This is How Yoodoo It.
 He graduated with a 2:2 in chemical engineering and economics at Bradford University.